jtheardw/mantissa/README.md

 She accepts challenges from humans and bots in any time format except ultrabullet (bots aren't allowed to play ultra-bullet on lichess) or correspondence/unlimited (a few bad apples have clogged up Mantissa's match queue before by leaving once they were in a bad spot).
 Mantissa accepts both casual and rated challenges.

+## Strength

+### Lichess
-As of this writing, Mantissa is currently between 2000 and 2100 lichess ELO in most formats and is slowly getting stronger.
+As of this writing, Mantissa is currently between 2050 and 2200 lichess ELO in most formats and is slowly getting stronger.
+Lichess ELO does not seem to have a straightforward conversion into CCRL/CEGT/etc ratings, however.

+### CCRL

+Mantissa is currently receiving some testing from the CCRL testers.
+As numbers get reported, I'll update this section to present the numbers.

 ## Features